 If you’re OK with not having access to plumbing, then you can try out primitive camping.
 Many ponds and lakes have primitive sites (marked with an official DEC “Camp Here” disc).

-Many of these primitive sites can be accessed by car, truck or boat.
-But, keep in mind these have very limited amenities, usually they might just have a picnic table, fireplace, or fire ring and a privy.
+Many of these primitive sites can be accessed by car, truck, or boat.
+But, keep in mind these have very limited amenities, usually they might just have a picnic table, fireplace, or fire ring and privy.
 The biggest benefit to these sites is that they are free.
 The downside is that they are on a first-come, first-served basis, and on a busy summer weekend it is hard to predict what will be available.
 Here are some spots to check out for primitive camping: Lake Lila, Little Tupper, Cedar River Flow, and Moose River Plains.
 Read here about a recent camping experience by one of our writers and his dog, Wren, at Cedar River Flow.

 Primitive camping — Part II

 Getting there will be half the fun if you decide to dive into the primitive experience.
 You can go backpacking to a lean-to or tent site in a Wilderness or Wild Forest area.
 Your kids are probably more ready for this experience than you think!
 For your first trip out — keep it simple with a short hike in and short stay.